 DIY Super For Dummies (Australian Edition)

 Take control of your retirement savings by setting up a self-managed superannuation fund.
 Before you get started, take the test to see whether a DIY super fund is right for you.
-Check out some jargon-busters to help you decipher what your financial adviser is really talking about.
+In this cheat sheet you’ll find some jargon-busters to help you decipher what your financial adviser is really talking about.
 You’ll also find a list of helpful websites, plus some points to consider when planning your retirement.

 Taking the DIY Super 6C Challenge